MobCode100/SMS/README.md

 # SMS
- A trash project used as an experiment to GitHub.
+The first degree assignment project used as an opportunity to learn GitHub.